 Increased disclosure requirements

 IFRS 16 introduces more extensive disclosure requirements for businesses and SMEs.
-The standard mandates the disclosure of lease commitments, significant judgments made in applying the standard, and additional qualitative and quantitative information related to leases.
+The lease accounting standard mandates the disclosure of lease commitments, significant judgments made in applying the standard, and additional qualitative and quantitative information related to leases.
 These requirements ensure that stakeholders have access to relevant information to assess the impact of leases on a company's financial position and performance.
 SMEs may find these additional disclosure requirements challenging due to limited resources and expertise, necessitating additional efforts to comply with the standard.

 Potential tax and legal implications